 Cold therapy will be beneficial to you both physically and mentally.

-After practising cold showers, your breathing will strengthen, and you'll breathe much more in-depth.
+After practising cold showers, your breathing will improve, and you'll breathe more deeply.

 When you turn the water to cold, your body will be forced to breathe heavily.
 That will help you raise your energy levels.

 Lots of people who practice cold showers are amazed by the benefits they reap from it.